 “They showed us the Vittoria collection which still offered a high quality oak floor but at a slightly lower price point.
 We loved the Vittoria Oak Smoked Brushed and Lacquered finish, and actually preferred these floors to our original choice.
 Because they offered random board sizes it not only created a much more natural installation affect, but also reduced wastage as the different plank lengths made installation really versatile.
 They also had such a lovely warm tone and naturally aged feel about them.”

 The final flooring decision was for the new master bedroom they had created in the loft.
 “We wanted something really warm and cosy up here.
 The room would get heaps of natural light from the large dormer windows we were adding and we wanted to contrast that with a darker floor.
-We originally looked at a walnut wood floor as a lot of our bedroom furniture was walnut but eventually went with Urban Nature Tannery Brown.
-Not only are the floors the perfect warm and rustic finish we had in mind, but as they are UV coated they would be protected from the vast amount of sunlight that floods through the dormer windows.”
+We originally looked at a walnut wood floor as a lot of our bedroom furniture was walnut but eventually went with Urban Nature Tannery Brown… the perfect warm and rustic finish we had in mind.”

 The finished home is dressed with a lot of the couple’s original pieces.
 “We had quite a lot of eclectic pieces and we were keen to re-use them where we could.
 Before the renovation started they all looked a bit jumbled in the home but we up-cycled and re-upholstered items as we started to pair them with the different zones in the house and they now all seem to naturally fit in the different spaces we chose for them.
 We had so many much loved items and we were so keen to find a place for them rather than buy everything new.
 It keeps our character in the home and fits in with the overall design so well.”